10gen-labs/mongo-azurevm-installer/README.md

 MongoDB to Windows Azure Virtual Machines.
 It currently can only be used to deploy to Windows virtual machines on Windows Azure.

+**Note** - This installer is not to be used for creating production deployments.

 Prerequisites
 -------------